Fraunhofer-AISEC/codyze-evaluator/documentation/docs/writing-queries.md

     In this case, you may need to check the `executionPath` or `alwaysFlowsTo`.

 === "Parameters"

+    TODO: Links to basics page for the "normal" parameters

     * `startNode`: The node from which the data flow should be followed.
     * `earlyTermination`: If applying this function to a `Node` returns `true` before a node fulfilling `predicate`, the